Building an Online Multiplayer Lotería Game

 A fun fact I learned while researching the history is that the “La Botella” card has the “Clemente” label on the ketchup bottle that was most likely a marketing promotion of their business.

-How I built this game
+How I built it

 I was surprised how easy it was to make an initial version using Live Blocks, a real-time collaborative architecture framework.
 Which took me about a week over the holidays in December 2023.